datstartup/ubuntuopenbox/lessons/m31-overview-of-the-installation.md

 1. Step 1: Install the base Ubuntu OS without any GUI.

-	This step only install Ubuntu to the point of having a functional OS (a headless server), on top of this base, we will build our Openbox and other desktop components.
+	This step only install Ubuntu to the point of having a functional OS (as a headless server), on top of this base, I will build my Openbox and other desktop components.

 2. Step 2: Install Xorg, the foundation of GUI.

 	Xorg will install graphic driver and other requisites for the GUI.

-3. Step 3: Install Openbox and other component of a desktop environment (file manager, network manager, notification, taskbar...).
+3. Step 3: Install Openbox and other components of a desktop environment (file manager, network manager, notification, taskbar...).

-	After this step, we will have a complete desktop and you can consider it has done and you can completely skip step 4 and go straight to step 5 to polish your system with icon and theme.
+	After this step, I will have a complete desktop.

- 	If you want to know more about *my* chosen and recommended applications, please read on to step 4.

 4. Step 4: Install necessary applications for day to day use.

 	I group these applications into some major ones based on their general usage: Internet applications (web browser, email client, torrent client), Office applications (Libre office suite), Multimedia applications (VLC, SMplayer...)...

-	The main point of this step is to show you **my** choice as just a humble reference.
+	The main point of this step is to show you **my** choice as a reference.
 Please feel free to choose any alternative suited you.

 5. Step 5: Customize the look and feel of your new OS.
-  Their will come to the time that your computer is just like a tool for your work and the look and feel of it will have no longer matter.
-But at this moment, I can assure you that customize your own Openbox is a fun and exciting experience.
+  Customize my own Openbox is a fun and exciting experience.

 ### 2. Core packages:

-Here is the command to install all necessary packages for a competent Ubuntu operating system using Openbox (other non-openbox packages are intentionally left out of the list):
+Here is the command to install all necessary packages for a competent Ubuntu operating system using Openbox:

 ```
 sudo apt-get install xorg openbox openbox-themes openbox-xdgmenu suckless-tools obmenu lxappearance terminator lxpanel thunar thunar-volman thunar-archive-plugin thunar-media-tags-plugin humanity-icon-theme gvfs gvfs-backends nitrogen alsa-base alsa-utils vlc numlockx light-locker lightdm wicd lxpolkit xfce4-notifyd